Polygon Chain Fees

-Polygon PoS transaction fees are central to POL economics because they connect user activity to burn, validator income, staker yield, and public network cost.
+Polygon Chain transaction fees are central to POL economics because they connect user activity to burn, validator income, staker yield, and public network cost.
+Polygon's current Developer Docs use Polygon Chain as the top-level product name; Polygon PoS remains the historical and technical name used in protocol documents, client code, and many explorer labels.

 This page explains the fee concepts.
-For priority fee distribution policy, see PIP-65 / PIP-85 Fee Distribution.
+For the complete burn history and accounting rules, see POL Burn.
+For priority fee distribution policy, see Priority Fee Distribution.
 For live dashboard metrics, see the POL Tokenomics dashboard.

 Fee Components

-Polygon PoS fees can be understood as two economic components:
+Polygon Chain fees can be understood as two economic components:

 ComponentWhat it meansEconomic path